-On June 23rd Middlefield, Ohio Councilman Dan Picard asked the Village Council if it is necessary to send first responders to calls for individuals that have had three or more overdoses, stating the stress on first responders and the costs associated with the life-saving interventions.
+On June 23rd Middlefield, Ohio Councilman Dan Picard asked the Village Council if it is necessary to send first responders to calls for individuals that have had three or more overdoses, referring to the stress on first responders and the costs associated with the life-saving interventions.
 After reading the article it was shocking to read the comments that referred to addiction as a choice and agreed that individuals that are overdosing should be ignored.

 More than 60% of the Women’s Recovery Center’s clients are diagnosed as opioid dependent and for 95% of those clients their dependence on opioids was not a choice.
 It began as a result of a prescription from a physician for a specific treatment course.
 As the patient began to experience dependence, the opioids were withdrawn with little discussion or planning from that physician or assistance in recognizing the signs and symptoms of withdrawal.
 As the patient experiences the painful symptoms of withdrawal, they may engage in doctor shopping to secure additional medications or move into the use of illicit drugs.
 Using a prescription as recommended in the manner prescribed by a physician should not be perceived as a choice.